openfaas/docs/docs/reference/async.md

 kubectl create -f slow-queue-queue-worker.yaml --namespace $CORE_NS
 ```

-You can now invoke your function as per normal and watch the logs of the new queue worker:
+After deploying your queue-worker using one of these methods you can invoke your function as per normal and watch the logs of the new queue worker:

 ```bash
 kubectl logs deploy/slow-queue-worker -n openfaas &